 My name is Melanie.
 I am a 61 year old American and a double 2,000 miler (someone who has hiked the entire Appalachian Trail).
 This year my big adventure is backpacking four English National Trails (South West Coast Path, South Downs Way, North Downs Way, Thames River Path) and the Isle of Wight.

 Exploring some of the southern English long distance paths is a new challenge for 2017.
-After flying across the “Big Pond” on April 24 and arriving at London Heathrow, I take a bus to Taunton then another bus to Minehead.
-I wanted to start out fresh on the South West Coast Path so planned to spend the night at a local hostel.
+After flying across the “Big Pond” on April 24 and arriving at London Heathrow, I took a bus to Taunton then another bus to Minehead.
+I wanted to start out fresh on this route so planned to spend the night at a local hostel.
 I found Minehead Base Lodge on line and sent Wendy and Graham Boswell an e-mail enquiry.

-I look forward to staying at Minehead Base Lodge and other hostels during the four months I am in England.
-It will be most welcome to get off the trail to take a hot shower, resupply, launder dirty cloths, and sleep in a real bed.
+I looked forward to staying at Minehead Base Lodge and other hostels during the four months I was in England.
+It is always most welcome to get off the trail to take a hot shower, resupply, launder dirty cloths, and sleep in a real bed.

 The South West Coast Path: Somerset & the North Devon Coast Section

 I am staying at Matt’s Surf Lodge, also known as MOR, in Newquay.
 The man at reception when I checked in was nice enough to give me my own dorm room (two bunk beds, a sink, toilet, and shower) for the same price (20 pounds) as if I had shared a dorm room with others.
 I go to bed early and get up early so I appreciate what he did.
 The continental breakfast included in the price of the stay is a nice added touch.
-I also like the hostel being close to the town centre as I needed to go to the post office, library, and grocery store to get resupplies.
-The attached photograph of the seaside scene is at Crackington Haven.
+I also like the hostel being close to the town centre as I needed to go to the post office, library and grocery store to get resupplies.

 I have been hiking a section of the coastline that has been shaped by the full force of the Atlantic.
 One day, for example, huge waves were crashing into the rocky bottom of dramatic cliffs, sending salt water spray high into the air.
 Where fresh water flows into the sea, it means a step descent then a step ascent.
 These small rocky coves are an explorers paradise.
 Streams emptying into the ocean also mean beautiful sandy beaches – some small, some lengthy.
 On more than one occasion, I’ve been the only one hiking along pristine beaches.
 Rivers require walking inland until a bridge is found or, if available, taking a ferry from one shore to another.
 The difference in feet between low and high tides is significant.
 If I enter the harbour of a fishing village at low tide, I see boats sitting on mud.
 Later, if staying overnight or in the morning upon leaving, I see the boats floating on water.